PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI1.md

 We advise you to start early with the independent study exercises, because we are going to cover quite a bit of material today!

 If you have questions regarding the study material, you can send us an email or attend the Q&A session at the end of each self-study day.
 During the Q&A session, we will extensively discuss the independent study material.
-For details on availability see Contact page.
+For details on availability see Project Brief.

 ### 2. What is artificial intelligence?
-(30 minutes)

 Artificial intelligence (AI) has seen a rapid rise in popularity.
 Research into the field of AI is rocketing, and an increasing number of companies are incorporating AI technologies into their daily business operations.
 But, what does AI constitute?